Wu Tsang

-According to Tsang, her films, videos, and performances look to explore the "in-betweeness" in which people and ideas cannot be discussed in binary terms.
+According to Tsang, her films, videos, and performances look to explore the "in-betweenness" in which people and ideas cannot be discussed in binary terms.
 Generally, her films form a hybrid of narrative and documentary; they do not conform fully to one form or the other.

 Her projects have been presented at the Tate Modern (London), Stedelijk Museum (Amsterdam), Migros Museum (Zurich), the Whitney Museum and the New Museum (New York), the MCA Chicago, MoCA Los Angeles and SFMOMA (San Francisco).
 In 2012 she participated in the Whitney Biennial, Liverpool Biennial and Gwangju Biennial.